When medications stop working — recognizing the need for a change

 Advocating When Your Doctor Seems Stuck

-Some doctors get attached to medications.
+If the doctor is not reconsidering a medication that clearly is not working, request a dedicated medication review or ask for a referral to a geriatrician or clinical pharmacist.
 They've been prescribing the same medication for decades.
 They don't notice when it's not working anymore.
 They assume side effects are part of aging.
 They don't revisit medications unless you push.

 If you suspect your parent's doctor isn't recognizing medication failure, request a medication review appointment specifically to address this.
 Ask for a referral to a geriatrician or clinical pharmacist.
 Get a second opinion if you need to.
 Your parent deserves medications that actually work.